 Fusion Drilling Technology

-Fusion tech is set to unlock near-limitless ultra-deep geothermal energy from a new company Quaise, and reported by New Atlas.
+Will new technology unlock near-limitless ultra-deep geothermal energy?
+A new company Quaise believes it can. reported by New Atlas.
 Fusion is the technology to create nuclear reactions and ITER Tokamak is the most complex experiment with over 35 nations trying to crack the technology for the generation of energy.
 Others trying to do the same.
 A bit of engineering, used in these fusion experiments is a gyrotron A gyrotron produces high power millimeter waves, which are transmitted to the downhole environment with high efficiency via a single waveguide.
 There are patents from 2008, and it has been looked at for oil and gas.
 But using it for geothermal is novel.

 Millimeter wave drilling will unlock the most abundant and powerful clean energy source on Earth by allowing us to drill down to 20 km and 500° C.Quaise Energy 2022